-The EPA is updating and improving the SCCs.
-As technologies have changed over the years, the EPA has recognized the need to remove out-dated SCCs and add SCCs for new emissions processes.
+The EPA periodically updates and improves the SCCs.
+As technologies have changed over the years, the EPA has recognized the need to remove outdated SCCs and add SCCs for new emissions processes.
 A review of existing SCCs has shown several instances of duplicate SCCs for the same process.
-Duplicate SCCs are being retired to ensure that each emissions process has a unique SCC.
-In addition, the EPA is working to assign SCCs to emissions sources which are currently regulated but do not have SCCs.
-Other changes are being made to ensure that the assignment of an SCC is consistent with the descriptions associated with the hierarchy of digits that comprise each SCC.
+The EPA is retiring duplicate SCCs to help ensure that each emissions process has a unique SCC.
+In addition, the EPA is working to assign SCCs to emissions sources that are currently regulated, but do not have SCCs.
+We are also making other changes to ensure that the assignment of an SCC is consistent with the descriptions associated with the hierarchy of digits that comprise each SCC.

-The SCC revisions are intended to improve the overall organization of the SCC list by reducing the likelihood of a user choosing an incorrect SCC for their particular process.
-The SCCs are designed to categorize processes that create emissions.
-Therefore, another objective of revising the SCCs is to remove the description of control devices from the current SCC list.
+The SCC revisions improve the overall organization of the SCC list by reducing the likelihood of a user choosing an incorrect SCC for their particular process.
+The EPA designed the SCCs to categorize processes that create emissions; therefore, one objective of revising the SCCs is to remove control device descriptions from the current SCC list.
 Another objective of the SCC revision process is to reduce the use of miscellaneous SCCs, such as those including "99" codes.
-Often these are labeled in the SCC list as "other not classified," "specify in comments field" or "miscellaneous."
+Often these are labeled in the SCC list as "other not classified," "specify in comments field," or "miscellaneous."
 These types of labels are not sufficient to classify emissions processes.
-Therefore, the EPA intends to remove these SCCs from WebFIRE.
+Therefore, the EPA is removing these SCCs from WebFIRE.
 The EPA's new approach will allow entities submitting test data to WebFIRE to propose new SCC(s) for their emissions processes in an effective and logical way.
 Upon receipt of a request to establish a new SCC, the EPA will perform an analysis to determine if the proposed SCC is unique or if an existing SCC should be used.
-The analysis will be based upon the uniqueness of the emissions profile of the process and other relevant considerations.
+We will base our analysis upon the uniqueness of the emissions profile of the process and other relevant considerations.

-It is important to note that the revisions that are currently being made to the SCC process do not change the fundamental role that SCCs play in the emissions factor program or the way that users will be able to search for specific emissions factors.
-These changes will improve the overall data quality of the emissions factors by ensuring that the data upon which the emissions factors are based are grouped in the appropriate SCC.
-In addition, a cross-walk will be provided so that revised SCCs can be identified by their old SCC number.
+It is important to note that the revisions that we are currently making to the SCC process do not change the fundamental role that SCCs play in the emissions factor program or the way that users will be able to search for specific emissions factors.
+These revisions should improve the overall data quality of the emissions factors by ensuring that the data upon which the emissions factors are based are grouped in the appropriate SCC.
+In addition, the WebFIRE emissions factor search function automatically applies EPA's updated SCCs to the search results.